 School To Work Program – Schools that are local to the Garland County and surrounding areas may be able to send students for vocational training while students are still in high school.
 This gives the student the opportunity to earn hours towards their vocational programming while in high school.
 When the students graduate high school, they may enter ACTI on a full-time basis to complete their training.

-If a student is dissatisfied with services being provided or decisions made regarding their program, the student may ask for assistance through the grievance process.
+If a student is dissatisfied with the services being provided or decisions made regarding their program, the student may ask for assistance through the grievance process.